A young Black man standing outside a front door with a Black teenage boy wearing a hearing aid. They are talking together about something serious.

 Breastfeeding

 Aripiprazole is passed to the baby in breast milk in small amounts.
-Breastfeeding may offset some of the symptoms.
-Talk to your doctor or midwife about your feeding options.

 Sex

-Aripiprazole is unlikely to cause side effects that affect your sex life (and is also less likely to do so than other antipsychotic medications).
+Aripiprazole is unlikely to cause side effects that affect your sex life and is also less likely to do so than other antipsychotic medications.

 Fertility